-A copy of the progress report shall also be submitted to the DBM, the Office of the Speaker of the House of Representatives, the President of the Senate of the Philippines, House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document.
+A copy of the progress report shall also be submitted to the DBM, Speaker of the House of Representatives, President of the Senate of the Philippines, House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document.

-- Sec.
-34. Agricultural Research and Development of the Department of Agriculture (DA).
-All agricultural research and development projects of the DA funded by the government shall have a farm-level application to make production and management systems more efficient, competitive and profitable for farmers in crops, livestock, poultry and/or fisheries. - Sec.
-35. Programs and Projects Related to Gender and Development.
+Sec.
+32. Programs and Projects Related to Gender and Development.
 All agencies of the government shall formulate a Gender and Development (GAD) Plan designed to address gender issues within their concerned sectors or mandate and implement the applicable provisions under R.A.
-No. 9710 or the Magna Carta of Women, Convention on the Elimination of All Forms of Discrimination Against Women, the Beijing Platform for Action, the Philippine Plan for Gender-Responsive Development (1995-2025) and the Philippine Development Plan.
+No. 9710, Convention on the Elimination of All Forms of Discrimination Against Women, the Beijing Platform for Action, the Philippine Plan for Gender-Responsive Development (1995-2025), and the Philippine Development Plan (2023-2028).